WCMX (sport)

 WCMX is a sport in which wheelchair athletes perform tricks adapted from skateboarding and BMX, usually performed at a skatepark.
 It was invented by Aaron Fotheringham.

 Overview

 The sport has its own competitions and custom wheelchairs.

 History

 The term WCMX, a mash-up of wheelchair and BMX, was coined by Fotheringham.
-Fotheringham landed the first wheelchair backflip and the first double backflip.

 Australia

 Timothy Lachlan was the first Australian to land a wheelchair backflip.